 Beagles are tracking dogs known for having an abundance of energy and for being friendly and curious.
-However, if you own a Beagle or plan on getting one, you should consider all aspects of a Beagle’s temperament.
+But if you or plan on getting a Beagle, you should consider all aspects of a Beagle’s temperament.
+Like, are Beagles aggressive dogs?

-For instance, are Beagles aggressive?
-As compared to many other dog breeds, Beagles are not aggressive dogs.
-After all, they’re called “goldilocks dogs” primarily because of their mild and even temperaments.
+Compared to many other dog breeds, Beagles are not aggressive dogs.
+After all, they’re called the “goldilocks dogs” primarily because of their mild and even temperaments.
 However, not all Beagles will be the same.
-There may be certain circumstances that may make your dog aggressive.
-But with obedience, you can train the aggression out.
+There may be certain circumstances that may make your Beagle aggressive.
+However with obedience training, you can train the aggression out.

-This guide explores everything you need to know about the Beagle’s aggression, from its causes to its signs.
-We also discusses how you can deal with aggressive tendencies by training your Beagle.
+This guide explores everything you need to know about the Beagle’s aggression, from its causes to its early warning signs.
+We also discusses how you should deal with these aggressive tendencies by training your Beagle.

 RECOMMENDED: 30 Bizarre Beagle Mixes